First detection of X-ray polarization from the long-period X-ray pulsar 4U 1954+319: Introduction

 The nature of \src\ makes it not only an evolutionary outlier among X-ray binaries, but also a key test case for accretion theory.
-The low bolometric luminosity (up to $\sim10^{36}$~\lum; \citealt{Marcu2011, Enoto2014, Bozzo2022}), the extremely long spin period, and the wind-fed accretion scenario are difficult to reconcile with standard angular momentum transfer models such as the magnetically threaded accretion disk \citet{GhoshLamb1979} model \citep[see, e.g.,][]{2024MNRAS.533..386M}.
+The low bolometric luminosity (up to $\sim10^{36}$~\lum; \citealt{Marcu2011, Enoto2014, Bozzo2022}), the extremely long spin period, and the wind-fed accretion scenario are difficult to reconcile with standard angular momentum transfer models such as the magnetically threaded accretion disk model of \citet[see, e.g., \citealt{2024MNRAS.533..386M}]{GhoshLamb1979}.
 In contrast, the subsonic settling accretion model \citep{Shakura2012}, especially when modified to include stochastic reversals of the accreted angular momentum \citep{2024MNRAS.533..386M}, explains the observed properties without requiring previously suggested magnetar-strength fields \citep{Bozzo2022}.

 Although spectral and timing analyses have constrained the accretion regime of \src, they cannot reveal the orientation of the magnetic field or the overall emission geometry.
-X-ray polarimetry with \textit{IXPE} now makes this possible, providing direct insights into the system’s accretion configuration.
+X-ray polarimetry with IXPE now makes this possible and provides direct insights into the system’s accretion configuration.

 In this work, we report the first detection of X-ray polarization in an XRP with an RSG companion, obtained for \src with \ixpe.
-The polarization signal is detected in the phase-resolved analysis, while the phase-averaged emission shows no significant polarization.
-Preliminary results were reported in \citet{Atel17464}.
+We detected the polarization signal in the phase-resolved analysis, while the phase-averaged emission showed no significant polarization. \citet{Atel17464} presents the preliminary results.
 The remainder of this paper is organized as follows.
 Section~\ref{sec:observations} provides an overview of the observational methods and data sets used.
 The main results are presented in Sect.~\ref{sec:results}.
 Finally, Sect.~\ref{sec:rvm} presents the constraints on the pulsar geometry, and Sect.~\ref{sec:conclusions} summarizes our findings.